 - Highlight the benefits of the products or services associated with the brand.

 Some organizations start this process by completing a creative brief with details such as the organization’s vision, its target audience, the objectives of the brand identity and its key thought or idea.
 Some marketers use mood boards in addition to creative briefs.
 A mood board is a collection of images, materials and text that depict the brand concept.
 These tools help them define the brand identity and adjust it for new markets, if needed.
-Examples of creative briefs can be found online.
+Find examples of these online.

 Stand out from the crowd with a memorable brand name

-The brand name provides potential international customers with information about the service or product, and can help them form an immediate impression about the organization.
-When a brand name is carefully selected, it distinguishes an organization’s service or product from a competitor’s.
-As well, it can send out a strong message about the organization’s marketing position or corporate personality.
+The brand name provides potential international customers with information about the service or product and can help them form an immediate impression about the organization.
+Carefully selected brand names distinguish an organization’s service or product from a competitor’s.
+Also, it can send out a strong message about the organization’s marketing position or corporate personality.

 Ideally, a brand name should be: